SAN2PC : a Spectrum Analyzer to PC interface

 - Getting a hard-copy of the displayed spectrum is not an easy job: Dedicated cameras are scarce and expensive and X-Y plotters cumbersome.

-In order to solve these two points, I have recently designed and built a simple interface to connect my spectrum analyzer to a PC.
+In order to solve these two points, I have designed and built a simple interface to connect my spectrum analyzer to a PC.
 This unit, named SAN2PC, digitizes analog spectrum data, then processes and transmits that data to a Personal Computer via the RS232 line.

 SAN2PC automatically takes care of the spectrum analyzer scan time.